mikeizbicki/ucr-cs100/textbook/using-bash/nctutorial/README.md

  opens up a terminal-link prompt for the user to use. `netcat` does not, so you can automate tasks and make your life easier by using I/O redirection as well as piping with `netcat`.

  `netcat` and `telnet` both rely on the usage of computer networking ports.
-These are not physical ports on the compter (like USB or ethernet), but they are virtual ports.
+These are not physical ports on the computer (like USB or Ethernet), but they are virtual ports.
 Ports in computer networking allow programs on the computer to share information with each other, or with someone else over the internet.
 Think of it like a bucket with two people on each side.
 One person puts something in the bucket, and the other person takes the thing out.
 These explanations are vastly oversimplified, but they will do for our purposes.
 However, if you are interested in ports and their